amoghyermalkar123/y-zig/README.md

 - Items:
   - implement block splitting
   - TBD
+  - debug mode (we should not compile the replay system when not in dev mode)

 Phase 3: Build on top of it:
 - state vector based delta awareness